 Where it was good was on First Input Delay.
 This links to the location and speed of the server which hosts the site.
 This was good in 94% of loads.

-We guess they’ve chosen to add customer experience elements like the home page video which slow the page speed down, and live with the impact on their search speed.
-They must believe the strength of their brand name, and scope and experience of their site is enough to minimise any search impact from slow page speeds.
+We guess they’ve chosen to live with the search speed impact of adding customer experience elements like the home page video which slows down the page load speed.
+They clearly believe the strength of their brand name, and scope and experience of their site will minimise any search impact from slow page speeds.

 Ghostery - 14 trackers

 We wondered about the overlap with these trackers.
-Seven advertising trackers and four analytics trackers seems a lot.
-It’s hard not to believe there isn’t some duplication in what these trackers do.
-Removing unnecessary duplication would improve the site’s speed.
+7 advertising trackers and 4 analytics trackers seems a lot.
+It’s hard to believe there’s no duplication.
+Removing duplication would improve the site’s speed.

 Wapplyzer - 53 applications

-The applications cover analytics, social media, advertising, e-Commerce, marketing automation, payments, tagging, CRM and more.
-As per our article on martech challenges, two of the big three martech suppliers – Salesforce and Adobe – feature heavily.
+These cover analytics, social media, advertising, e-Commerce, marketing automation, payments, tagging, CRM and more.
+As per our martech challenges article, 2 of the big 3 martech suppliers – Salesforce and Adobe – feature heavily.

-We get the functionally of these systems.
+We get why they’d have these systems.
 But it seems like a lot of software to manage and pay for.
-That many systems would add a lot of complexity – especially in how they work together – and cost.
-We assume they have rigorous e-Commerce testing processes to make sure the systems all run smoothly.
+Lots of added complexity – especially in how they work together – and cost.
+We assume they have rigorous e-Commerce testing processes to make sure everything runs smoothly.

 Dan Murphy’s Summary

-Overall, it’s clear that Dan Murphy’s has invested heavily in their e-Commerce alcohol sales experience for shoppers.
+Overall, it’s clear Dan Murphy’s has invested heavily in their e-Commerce alcohol sales experience for their shoppers.

 Customer experience – Very smooth e-Commerce alcohol sales experience.
 Few complaints, other than the lack of guest check-out for delivery.

 Marketing Technology -Clearly a large investment in technology.
-We suspect so many systems slow down their site though.
-We’re curious whether they need so many different martech systems and if they see a good return on investment.
+We suspect the large number of systems slows down their site though.
+We’re curious why they need so many, and if they see a good return on investment.